Ben Pol: Music career

 Countdown.
-He published Sophia in 2015.
+He later released his hit song Sophia in 2015.
 His other well-known hits include “Unanichora” ft.
 Joh Makini”, “Jikubali”, “Pete”, “Maneno”, “Samboira” and “Nikikupata”.
 In 2015 Ben Pol participated in Coke Studio Africa S3 alongside 25 top artists including Yemi Alade, Sauti Sol and Flavour.
 Dubbed the “Tanzania R&B prodigy” he partnered with Kenyan rapper Wangechi.
-Ben Pol has collaborated with Amos and Josh, Nameless, Avril (singer), the King Kaka, Chidinma as well as Baraka Da Prince, Jux, Joh Makini, Gnako, Maua Sama and Fid Q in Tanzania.
-He is the winner of three Tanzania Music Awards in 2011–13, with two AFRIMA 2015 nominations and one in 2014.
+Ben Pol has collaborated with Amos and Josh, Nameless, Avril, the King Kaka, Chidinma, Baraka Da Prince, Jux, Joh Makini, Gnako, Maua Sama and Fid Q in Tanzania.
+He is the winner of three Tanzania Music Awards from 2011 to 2013, with two AFRIMA nominations in 2015 and one in 2014.